rebelsky/sams-assorted-musings-reflections/faculty-handbook-2019-08-28.md

 Getting things right (or reason #2319 that Sam is a curmudgeon)
 ===============================================================

+**This musing is in draft form and is not intended for public release.**

 *Topics/tags: [Rants](index-rants), academia*

 *Warning: In portions of this rant, you will likely find that I both